mhellwig/bjgm/README.md

 Doing those steps above manually is a PITA.
 Therefore, you can use [mb_new_entry.sh](mb_new_entry.sh) instead.
 Put this somewhere in your $PATH (like ~/bin) and running this will go through the steps outlined above for you.

+## TODO

+features that should theoretically be easily implemented and also I want them:

+* a solution for termux' "share to termux"-feature that creates a microblog-post with a photo
+* more vim trickery for creating posts with pictures (think like vim-latex works re jumping to the next necessary point in a file)

 ## References